-Regarding [the freshness and expectation of the classes created by the SA], [the students felt the freshness of the classes created by the SA] and [the expectation of the classes created by the SA].
-Regarding [the students felt the freshness of the classes created by the SA], this was the first time for student M to experience a class with SA.
+Regarding [the freshness and expectation of the classes created by the SA], [the students felt the freshness of the classes created by the SA] and [the expectation of the classes created by the time for student M to experience a class with SA.
 The students felt that it was refreshing to have SA in the class.
 Student M said.
 "I have never taken a class with a teacher in my life, and I have never had a class taught by SA, so it was very new to me."